 “Language is the carrier of information about who we are,

-Communities throughout Victoria, supported by VACL, are reviving their languages through language camps, workshops, school programs and educational material for children, music and dictionaries.
+Communities throughout Victoria, supported by VACL, are reviving their languages through language camps, workshops, school programs, educational material for children, networking events, publications, music, digital resources, and dictionaries.

-- To provide and maintain a central resource for Victorian Indigenous Languages for the benefit of the local Aboriginal Communities and individual Aboriginal people of Victorian Aboriginal descent.
+Providing and maintaining a central resource for Victorian Indigenous Languages for the benefit of the local Aboriginal Communities and individual Aboriginal people of Victorian Aboriginal descent.

-- To research and retrieve language materials from Victorian and interstate archives, so the material can be made available to local communities.
+Researching and retrieving language materials from Victorian and interstate archives, so the material can be made available to local communities.

 Assisting local Communities with the writing of retrieval plans.